What to Expect during Your Appointment

 - On the evaluation day, you will come to the Outpatient Rehabilitation Clinic for four hours, where you will receive four full evaluations: neurological, physical therapy, occupational therapy and speech-language.

 - You will leave at the end of the last evaluation with a packet of general information and resources.
 The interdisciplinary team will then meet to discuss your case and share their recommendations.

 - The team’s assessment and recommendations will be mailed to you within 3-4 weeks of the appointment.
 They will also be sent to your referring physician and any other physician or family member you may choose.

-- After receiving our team’s notes and recommendations, you will be contacted by the Center Coordinator & Clinical Social Worker, Jessica Shurer.
+- After receiving our team’s notes and recommendations, you will be contacted by the Center Coordinator & Clinical Social Worker, Maggie Ivancic.
 She will review the notes and recommendations with you and provide you with assistance and referrals in following up with the options that you would like to pursue in your local area.